Requirement 1: Geographic Connection

 Requirement 2: Graduation Year

-Applicants for the Class of 2022 (Cohort 5) must graduate from secondary school in 2020.
+Applicants for the Class of 2022 (Cohort 5) must have graduated from secondary school in 2020.
 Students who graduate in any other year are not eligible for consideration.

 There are no minimum academic results required to apply.
 Students from all secondary educational systems and sections are invited to apply.
 Please see information on Selection Criteria for a description of how Academic Results are used in selecting scholars.

 Tujenge Scholars Program is a full-time commitment for an 18-month period.
 Accordingly, scholars are not permitted to be simultaneously enrolled at Tujenge and a degree-granting university program.
 If you have applied for or are currently enrolled in a university program, you may apply to Tujenge.
 However, if you are accepted and decide to enroll at Tujenge, you must drop out of any university programs and withdraw any pending university applications.

 The Tujenge Scholars Program admits students of any race, color, national and ethnic origin to all the rights, privileges, programs, and activities generally accorded or made available to students at the school.
 It does not discriminate on the basis of race, color, national and ethnic origin in administration of its educational policies, admissions policies, scholarship and loan programs, and athletic and other school-administered programs.